MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/checkin-command.md

    :::column span="3":::
    Overrides a check-in policy using one of the following arguments:

-  - `<reason>`: A user-provided reason why the check-in policy is being ignored.
+  - `reason`: A user-provided reason why the check-in policy is being ignored.
-  - `@<ReasonFile>`: The path to a file that contains a user-provided description of the reason why the check-in policy is being ignored.
+  - `reasonfile`: The path to a file that contains a user-provided description of the reason why the check-in policy is being ignored.
    :::column-end:::
 :::row-end:::
 :::row:::